Ikigai: Meaning and etymology

-The Oxford English Dictionary defines ikigai (/,i,ki'gaɪ/) as "a motivating force; something or someone that gives a person a sense of purpose or a reason for living".
+The Oxford English Dictionary defines ikigai (/'iki,gaɪ/) as "a motivating force; something or someone that gives a person a sense of purpose or a reason for living".
 More generally, it may refer to something that brings pleasure or fulfillment.

 The term compounds two Japanese words: meaning 'life; alive' (生き, iki) and meaning 'effect' (甲斐, kai), which, when combined and sequentially voiced as gai, result in the meaning 'a reason for living [being alive]; a meaning for [to] life; what [something that] makes life worth living; a 'raison d'être'.

 In their book, Ikigai: The Japanese Secret to a Long and Happy Life, Héctor García and Francesc Miralles explain, "This Japanese concept, which translates roughly as 'the happiness of always being busy,' is like logotherapy, but it goes a step beyond."
 In 2022, the Japanese government posted an article on their official website stating, "A broad concept, it [ikigai] refers to that which brings value and joy to life: from people, such as one's children or friends, to activities including work and hobbies."